 The Cardinals trade third baseman Fernando Tatis and right-hander Britt Reames to the Expos for right-hander Dustin Hermanson and left-hander closer Steve Kline.
 The Redbirds' new southpaw reliever will appear in more than half of the team's games next season, posting a 3-3 record along with nine saves in his league-leading 89 trips to the mound.

 Barry Bonds, stating his heart has always been in San Francisco, avoids arbitration by agreeing to a five-year, $90 million deal with the Giants.
 The contract also calls for a 10-year personal services commitment at the end of the 37-year old left fielder's playing days.

-In an attempt to buy time as closer Eric Gagne recovers from elbow surgery, the Dodgers trade right-hander Edwin Jackson and prospect lefty Chuck Tiffany to the Devil Rays to obtain All-Star penmen Danys Baez, Lance Carter as well as a minor league player to be named.
+In an attempt to buy time as closer Eric Gagne recovers from elbow surgery, the Dodgers trade right-hander Edwin Jackson and prospect lefty Chuck Tiffany to the Devil Rays to obtain All-Star penmen Danys Baez and Lance Carter as well as a minor league player to be named.
 Baez, who saved 41 games for Tampa Bay last season, will be the teamís closer until Gagne is ready to return.